Rafase282/MyFCCWiki/Responsive Design with Bootstrap.md

 `<p><span class = "text-danger">Things cats love:</span></p>`

 ## Create a Custom Heading
-Using **div** and the custom grid layour we can create our own heading.
+Using `div` and the custom grid layout we can create our own heading.

 ```
 <div class="row">